markdwags/UOMachine/README.md

 How to write scripts:

-It's recommended to use the included Visual Studio 2008 templates to take advantage of code completion and refactoring features of the Visual Studio IDE.
+It's recommended to use the included Visual Studio or SharpDevelop templates to take advantage of code completion and refactoring features of the IDE.
 Don't forget to add a reference to UOMachine.exe in your project.

 A GUI template is also included so that you can use the Visual Studio form designer to easily create a GUI script.